ykotseruba/JAAD/README.md

 the whole scene is filmed in a parking lot (7)

 ## Pedestrian attributes
-For all pedestrians that have associated behavioral data we provide additional attributes in a text file (pedestrian_attributes.txt).
+In JAAD dataset we identified 686 pedestrians that interact with the driver.
+In addition to the timestamped behavioral data we provide additional attributes for each pedestrian in a text file (pedestrian_attributes.txt).
 Each line lists attributes (comma-separated) for a single pedestrian in the following order:
 video_id, pedestrian_id, group_size, direction, designated, signalized, gender, age, num_lanes, traffic direction, intersection, crossing